workfloworchestrator/orchestrator-core/docs/reference-docs/forms.md

 #### Multi-step Form Input

-To do a multi-step form in your workflow, you simply yield multiple times and then combine the results at the end:
+To do a multistep form in your workflow, you simply yield multiple times and then combine the results at the end:

 ```python
 def initial_input_form_generator(product: UUIDstr, product_name: str) -> FormGenerator: